For Your Little Friends

 What is the difference between a dog behaviorist and a dog trainer?

-If we were to answer in one sentence who a dog behaviorist is, we would compare him to a dog psychologist.
+If we had to answer in one sentence who a dog behaviorist is, we would compare him to a dog psychologist.
 A behaviorist knows that every dog is different and his problems should be approached comprehensively.
-A dog's behavior is made up of many factors from his canine experience to his diet to health and physiological issues.
+A dog's behavior is made up of many factors from his canine experience to diet to health and physiology issues.
 A behaviorist knows the importance of dog communication and the ability to read the signals sent by our pet.
 Working with a dog is not about “dominating” him, but about skillful understanding and cooperation of both parties.

 A behaviorist is also most often a dog trainer , because training is one of the methods in working with a dog.